 There are some diseases and infections that can get into your body through your mouth.
 Not only is it important to prevent tooth decay, bad breath, and gum disease, but keeping your mouth clean can help prevent certain medical disorders.

 Some diseases in your system have symptoms that manifest in your mouth.
 The good news is that there are ways to prevent them through great oral health.

-What Are the Conditions Poor Oral Hygiene Can Cause?
+Conditions That Poor Oral Hygiene Can Cause

-What Are the Symptoms of Poor Overall Health?
+Oral Health Symptoms of Poor Overall Health

 If you want to learn more about how your oral health impacts your overall health, or how it affects your orthodontic treatment, contact us today at (843) 4-BRACES.